Sv3n/odg2epsfix/README.md

 # odg2epsfix
-Remove bug pixel in libreoffice draw eps export output.
+Remove bug pixels in libreoffice draw eps export output.
+They most prominently show up in the corner points of rectangles with rounded edges, but seem to be present in most shapes.

 See https://bugs.launchpad.net/ubuntu/+source/openoffice.org/+bug/689349 for more info.